President’s Teaching Award

 Past Recipients

-The University of Toronto Teaching Academy, founded in 2006, consists of members who have received the President’s Teaching Award, the highest honour for teaching at the University of Toronto.
+The University of Toronto Teaching Academy consists of members who have received the President’s Teaching Award, the highest honour for teaching at the University of Toronto.
 While individual members of the Academy serve as teaching ambassadors, the collective advances teaching as a valued pillar at the University of Toronto.

 The following individuals have received the President’s Teaching Award and are members of the Teaching Academy: